Michael-Kidd/GestureBasedUI-Project/README.md

 Develop an application with a Natural User Interface.
 There are a number of options available to you and this is an opportunity to combine a lot of technology that you have worked with over the past four years.

 At the very least, this should be a local implementation of the application using gestures to interact with it.
 For example, a voice controlled application fits the parameters of gesture based control.
 You can expand out to include real-world hardware and use this as an opportunity to prove a concept.
-The Internet of Things is a common phrase, so you could implement a solution taking advantage of hardware like the Raspberry Pi, using the cloudfor data transfer and creating a real-world scenario through this medium.
+The Internet of Things is a common phrase, so you could implement a solution taking advantage of hardware like the Raspberry Pi, using the cloud for data transfer and creating a real-world scenario through this medium.

-  You can reproducea classic game or system using a gesture-based interface.
+  You can reproduce a classic game or system using a gesture-based interface.
 For example, a platformer game or a navigation application using Kinect or voice control.
 Maybe Tetris using the Myo armbands to control the blocks, or Flappy Bird using the Kinect as the controller.
-Applications with multiple users are also acceptable.Voice control applications need to be more complex and achieve something.
+Applications with multiple users are also acceptable.
+Voice control applications need to be more complex and achieve something.
 Creating a skill in Alexa for the sake of creating a skill is not enough.
 You need to take the application further than this.
 You could, for example, implement a simple learning mechanism that will build a conversational skill as time progresses and demonstrate this.
 You could use the voice control to progress through a game or achieve a task.
-If you are doing this, then you need to distinguish the code you write from the samples available.The programming language is your choice.
+If you are doing this, then you need to distinguish the code you write from the samples available.
+The programming language is your choice.

 #### Hardware available
   * (9) Myo Armbands
   * (2) Leap Motion Controllers,
   * (2) Kinect V2,
-  * (2) Hololens,
+  * (2) HoloLens,
   * (6) Durovis Dive which are similar to Google Cardboard
   * Raspberry Pi, Arduino,
   * Lego Mindstorms
-  * (open to you)Other stuff you may have.........

 #### Requirements
-Write up the project under the following headings including all references as evidence of your research.Purpose of the application–design of the application including the screens of the user interface and how it works.
+Write up the project under the following headings including all references as evidence of your research.
+Purpose of the application–design of the application including the screens of the user interface and how it works.
 The application can be an experimentation process for you, testing how pieces of hardware could interact or be combined with gestures.

 You don’t have to solve the world economic crisis just yet.
-Gestures identified as appropriate for this application–consider how gestures can be incorporated into the application, providinga justification for the ones that you pick.
+Gestures identified as appropriate for this application–consider how gestures can be incorporated into the application, providing a justification for the ones that you pick.

- This is an important research element for the project and needs to explain how the gestures fit into the solution you are creating.Hardware used in creating the application–You are not limited to the hardware listed above.
+ This is an important research element for the project and needs to explain how the gestures fit into the solution you are creating.
+Hardware used in creating the application–You are not limited to the hardware listed above.
 If you have your own hardware, or hardware simulator that you wish to use, then feel free.
-The purpose of each piece of hardware should be given with a comparison to other options available.Architecture for the solution–the full architecture for the solution, including the class diagrams, any data models, communications and distributed elements that you are creating.
+The purpose of each piece of hardware should be given with a comparison to other options available.
+Architecture for the solution–the full architecture for the solution, including the class diagrams, any data models, communications and distributed elements that you are creating.

  The architecture must make sense when the gestures and the hardware are combined.
-Justification is necessary in the documentation for this.You need to include a list of relevant libraries that you used in the project.Conclusions & Recommendations–Conclusions are what you have learned from this project and the associated research.
+Justification is necessary in the documentation for this.
+You need to include a list of relevant libraries that you used in the project.
+Conclusions & Recommendations–Conclusions are what you have learned from this project and the associated research.
 Recommendations are what you would do differently if you were to undertake the project again.
 The Reflective Piece–what I learned and “enjoyed”!
 This gives scope for a critical evaluation of the project and the objective that you tried to achieve

 ### Project Overview
 <hr/>